revagomes/commentrss_d8/README.txt

 ------------------------------------------------------------------------------

  Required:
-  - Copy commentrss.module to modules/
+  - Copy the module files to modules/
   - Enable the module as usual from Drupal's admin pages.

  Optional (if you would like to have nice vocabulary links in feeds):